 You will of course want to tell the story of your school (or group of schools) in your own words but NGA has put together an example letter which you can use as a template or as inspiration.

 Fair Funding for All Schools is a national network of parent activists around the country who are setting up independent parent-led groups attached to schools in their local area, campaigning for more funding for all schools across the country.
 They believe that it is really important to have an independent parent voice alongside those of governors and school leaders.
 If there are any parents at your school that may be interested in getting involved, they can find out more by contacting firstname.lastname@example.org or visiting the website at www.fairfundingforallschools.org and Twitter at @fairfundschools

-NGA is engaged in a proactive campaign on behalf of its members.
+NGA is engaged in a proactive campaign on behalf of its members, with the voices of governors and trustees at its centre.
 We are: